 Futuress is an online magazine and community space for design politics.
 We understand design as an expansive social and political practice, examining the objects, systems, and structures that shape our lived realities.
 A queer intersectional feminist platform, Futuress strives to be a home for the histories, people, and perspectives that have been—and still often remain—underrepresented, oppressed, and ignored.

 At Futuress, our model is two-fold: We run online workshops on design research, and we publish original reporting and critical writing.
 Our digital community space seeks to foster transnational networks of solidarity, and we’re excited to publish the research of workshop participants in our magazine.
 We feature nuanced, rigorous, and accessible stories centered around an expanded notion of design—and in this, we’re committed to the power of storytelling to convey untold histories and underrepresented perspectives to a broad audience.
 Our mission is to hold power accountable, give space to those who are seldomly represented, and make more just futures imaginable.

 Currently based in Switzerland, Futuress also casts a critical eye towards its own locality and design traditions.
-The project was dreamt up in the summer of 2020 by Swiss journalist and editor Corin Gisel, British-German writer and editor Madeleine Morley, and Brazilian curator and design researcher Nina Paim.
+The project was dreamt up in the summer of 2020 by Brazilian curator and design researcher Nina Paim, Swiss journalist and editor Corin Gisel, and British-German writer and editor Madeleine Morley.
 During uncertain and unstable times, we came together to imagine a space for togetherness, generosity, resistance, growth, social purpose, and emotional support.

 Corin Gisel is a Swiss journalist, editor, and researcher.
 With a background of being a design practitioner themselves, their writing has explored topics such as design education, dress culture, the digital turn in museums, city politics, visual rhetorics of resistance, and—for even more personal ones—LGBTQIA+ activism, culture, and the politics of language.
 Their writing has been published by Lars Müller Publishers, Diogenes, Spector Books, Occasional Papers, Walker Art Center, Valiz, and more.
 In 2018, Corin co-founded the non-profit design research practice common-interest with Nina Paim, which received a Swiss Design Award in 2019 for the exhibition “Department of Non-Binaries” at the inaugural Fikra Graphic Design Biennial in Sharjah (UAE).